Plutus Flow - Statistical OBV Analysis¶

 - You want trend confirmation (ribbon width shows trend strength)

-Example Plutus Flow Setup: Bitcoin Daily chart, looking for bullish OBV divergence to catch swing trade reversals.
+Example Plutus Flow Setup: Bitcoin Daily chart, looking for bullish OBV divergence to identify potential reversals.

 Combine Plutus Flow (strategic) with Volume Oracle (tactical) for maximum effectiveness: